magento/architecture/design-documents/checkout/alternative-checkout-flow.md

 The purpose of this document is to discuss possible alternatives to current Magento checkout flow.

+In the proposed flow the cart is created as soon as user adds product to cart.
+The data from cart entity should be enough to render minicart and cart pages.
+Taxes and other adjustments are not calculated at these steps.

+The quote, on the other hand, contains a full break down of all adjustments calculated.
+It provides the user with the total he has to pay for the items in the cart.

+It is possible to split cart items into separate quotes.
+This can be done based on shipping addresses or shipping sources.

+Each quote is used to create a separate order.
+Multiple payment methods (with independent billing address each) can be selected during each order creation.

   1. When Quote is created?
      * For physical products on Review & Payments step
      * For virtual products billing address has to be entered first